-Disha Patani Talks About Feeling Accepted In Bollywood; Says Even Shah Rukh Was A Nobody Once
+Disha Patani Talks About Feeling Accepted In Bollywood; Says Even Shahrukh Khan Was A Nobody Once

 "Once I finish a film, I completely disconnect from it.
 I don't like to watch myself on screen.
 It makes me feel very awkward so once I've shot it, it's done," she said.
 Some time back, Disha had spoken about how she is a tomboy in real life and that she doesn't consider herself hot.

 Disha is currently shooting for Malang, a romantic thriller which is being directed by Mohit Suri.
 The film also stars Aditya Roy Kapur, Anil Kapoor and Kunal Kemmu.
-The film is slated for a Valentine's Day release in 2020.
+The film is slated for Valentine's Day release in 2020.

 MOST READ: When Boman Irani Had To Register His Newborn Grandson In School!